syncfusion-content/php-docs/PHP/Barcode/Getting-Started.md

 ---
-title: Getting started with Barcode component
+title: Getting started with Barcode component | Syncfusion
-description: Rendering a Barcode in PHP
+description: Check out the getting started documentation for the Essential Barcode PHP platform and explains about key features of Barcode control.
 platform: php
 control: Barcode
 documentation: ug
 keywords: ejBarcode, Barcode
 ---

-# Overview
+# Overview of Syncfusion Barcode Control

 The Syncfusion Essential JS Barcode widget enables rendering of one dimension and two dimension barcodes in web page.
 Barcode provides you a simple and inexpensive method of encoding text information that can be easily read by electronic readers.